Difference Between Omelette and Frittata

 6. In an Omelette, the mixture is whisked lightly, whereas, in the case of a Frittata, the mixture is whisked vigorously.

-7. Omelettes are generally made to serve one person, whereas Frittatas are made to serve one or many.
+7. Omelettes are made to serve one person, whereas Frittatas are made to serve one or many.

 Difference Between Omelette and Frittata